Momentum-Team-19/course/_daily_posts/2023-09-05-welcome-phase-3.md

 ## How the Advanced Phase Works

-During this phase, there are separate meetings and topics for front-end and back-end development.
+During this phase, we'll focus on front-end development using the React.js library, meeting three times a week in 2-hour sessions.

 The rest of the day outside of meeting time is project time, so we'll expect to see you online and working.
 Please let us know if you will be unavailable at any time during work hours.

 During project time, please **read/watch/listen to the required readings, videos, and podcasts** and **work on your projects**.
-Come to meetings prepared to ask questions.
+Come to meetings prepared to show your progress on projects and ask specific questions.

 You are welcome to use your team's Zoom meeting and/or [the co-working Zoom]({{ site.zoom_coworking_link }}) during project work hours.